Cooperative Escapism in Familial Relations

-"Cooperative Escapism in Familial Relations" is the fifth episode of the fourth season of Community, which originally aired on March 7, 2013 on NBC.
+"Cooperative Escapism in Familial Relations" is the 5th episode of the fourth season and 76th overall episode of Community, which originally aired on March 7, 2013 on NBC.
 Set at Thanksgiving, the episode shows Jeff meeting his father for the first time while other members of the group attend Shirley's Thanksgiving dinner with her family, in a parody of The Shawshank Redemption.
 The former storyline received mixed critical reception, whilst the latter was mostly criticized.
 The episode was watched by an estimated 3.29 million viewers upon its premiere.